Enumerative combinatorics with applications to computer science

 Food and accommodation of all participants will be covered through the sponsorship of our generous funders.

-Registration and application deadline: Approximately 29 August 2024
+Registration and application deadline: 30 September 2024

 We as the organisers are committed to creating a welcoming environment for everybody.
 As such, we would like to strongly encourage people from underrepresented groups to apply to the school.
 Additionally, if there is anything that we can do to accommodate your needs, please contact us.